LeadRDRK/aiscript-dart/README.md

 ### Non-standard behaviors
 - Out of range array assignments are allowed for now.
 Empty spots will be filled with null values.
 - Null safety: All functions must return a Value object.
 If a function doesn't need to return a value, it must still return a NullValue object.
+- Number values are passed to functions as a copy.
+Other types of values are marked as final and cannot be changed once initialized.

 # API reference
 [View on pub.dev](https://pub.dev/documentation/aiscript/latest/)